Solder: Lead-free

 Tin-silver-copper (Sn-Ag-Cu, or SAC) solders are used by two-thirds of Japanese manufacturers for reflow and wave soldering, and by about 75% of companies for hand soldering.
-The widespread use of this popular lead-free solder alloy family is based on the reduced melting point of the Sn-Ag-Cu ternary eutectic behavior (217 C), which is below the 22/78 Sn-Ag (wt.%) eutectic of 221 C and the 59/41 Sn-Cu eutectic of 227 C. The ternary eutectic behavior of Sn-Ag-Cu and its application for electronics assembly was discovered (and patented) by a team of researchers from Ames Laboratory, Iowa State University, and from Sandia National Laboratories-Albuquerque.
+The widespread use of this popular lead-free solder alloy family is based on the reduced melting point of the Sn-Ag-Cu ternary eutectic behavior (217 C), which is below the 22/78 Sn-Ag (wt.%) eutectic of 221 C and the 99.3/0.7 Sn-Cu eutectic of 227 C. The ternary eutectic behavior of Sn-Ag-Cu and its application for electronics assembly was discovered (and patented) by a team of researchers from Ames Laboratory, Iowa State University, and from Sandia National Laboratories-Albuquerque.

 Much recent research has focused on the addition of a fourth element to Sn-Ag-Cu solder, in order to provide compatibility for the reduced cooling rate of solder sphere reflow for assembly of ball grid arrays.
 Examples of these four-element compositions are 18/64/14/4 tin-silver-copper-zinc (Sn-Ag-Cu-Zn) (melting range 217–220 °C) and 18/64/16/2 tin-silver-copper-manganese (Sn-Ag-Cu-Mn; melting range of 211–215 °C).

 Tin-based solders readily dissolve gold, forming brittle intermetallic joins; for Sn-Pb alloys the critical concentration of gold to embrittle the joint is about 4%.
-Indium-rich solders (usually indium-lead) are more suitable for soldering thicker gold layer as the dissolution rate of gold in indium is much slower.
-Tin-rich solders also readily dissolve silver; for soldering silver metallization or surfaces, alloys with addition of silvers are suitable; tin-free alloys are also a choice, though their wettability is poorer.
+Indium-rich solders (usually indium-lead) are more suitable for soldering thicker gold layers as the dissolution rate of gold in indium is much slower.
+Tin-rich solders also readily dissolve silver; for soldering silver metallization or surfaces, alloys with addition of silver are suitable; tin-free alloys are also a choice, though their wetting ability is poorer.
 If the soldering time is long enough to form the intermetallics, the tin surface of a joint soldered to gold is very dull.

 Hard solder

 Hard solders are used for brazing, and melt at higher temperatures.
 Alloys of copper with either zinc or silver are the most common.

 In silversmithing or jewelry making, special hard solders are used that will pass assay.
 They contain a high proportion of the metal being soldered and lead is not used in these alloys.
-These solders vary in hardness, designated as "enameling", "hard", "medium" and "easy".
+These solders vary in hardness, designated as "enameling", "hard", "medium", "easy" and "repair".
 Enameling solder has a high melting point, close to that of the material itself, to prevent the joint desoldering during firing in the enameling process.
 The remaining solder types are used in decreasing order of hardness during the process of making an item, to prevent a previously soldered seam or joint desoldering while additional sites are soldered.
-Easy solder is also often used for repair work for the same reason.
+Easy solder or repair solder are also often used for repair work for the same reason.
 Flux is also used to prevent joints from desoldering.

 Silver solder is also used in manufacturing to join metal parts that cannot be welded.
 The alloys used for these purposes contain a high proportion of silver (up to 40%), and may also contain cadmium.